badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 Keeping track of the width, height, and pixels of rasters is annoying, as we saw in the previous demo apps.
 The term "raster" is also a bit too "scientific".
 Colloquially, what we are dealing with are images.

 > **Note:** if we wanted to be super precise, we'd have to say "raster images".
 Images can also be represented in other ways, e.g. as a list of shapes with color information, aka vector images.
 In this series however, we'll only deal with raster images.
-Raster, raster image, and image are all synonymous for us.
+Raster, raster image, and image are all synonymous throughout the series.

 Here's a struct to ease the pain: